Santander accepts documents in English, French, Italian, Portuguese, Swedish, or German

 #8.
 Debts

-• Last 3 debt receipts + proof of outstanding balance: ensure your debt information is updated, including due dates and account movements showing the last 3 installments.
+• Last 3 debt receipts + proof of outstanding balance: Ensure your debt information is updated, including due dates and account movements showing the last 3 installments.

 • Credit report less than 1 month old